Reading time: 14 mins

 Our naturalist guides kept us quite engaged with so much fascinating information about the islands and their curious inhabitants.
 The ship’s expedition leader also did a great job dividing the passengers into small groups based on what we were interested in seeing and doing.
 I think that helped each of us to get the most out of our experience in the Galapagos.

 (Hey!
 Curious about what travel to a place as unique as the Galapagos is like?
-Maybe you want to know what safety measures are set in the archipelago?
-Check out this blog from Metropolitan Touring!)
+Learn about travel requirements for the archipelago here.)

 The combination of activities, from coastal hiking to snorkeling and kayaking to paddleboarding, guarantees an exceptional and memorable experience of the Galapagos Islands, not to mention, the incredible cuisine served aboard the ship.
 I could’ve easily stayed another week just to keep exploring!
 However, after almost five full days, it was time to head back to the mainland and on to Peru!